vanilla/jsConnectJava/README.md

 * `web/index.jsp`
   This file offers an example usage.
 You can customize this page or start from scratch.

+## Change Log

+### Version 3

+- Added support for SHA1 and SHA256 hashing.
+We strongly recommend you use one of these hash methods.
+- Removed dependencies on some external libraries.
+- Added unit tests for most functionality.
+- Moved test SSO string to `jsConnect.GetTestJsConnectString()`.
+- Deprecated some of the methods from previous versions that use MD5.

+### Version 2

+- Added more security information for the version 2 protocol of jsConnect.
+- Fixed some issues with malformed callbacks.
+- Added support for the jsConnect SSO string for embedded SSO.

 ## Requirements

 This project requires Java 8 at a minimum.
 You can look at the [build](https://travis-ci.com/vanilla/jsConnectJava) to see what other versions are being built.